Skip to main content

 for result in results:

-if result.url not in self.sources_visited:
+if result.url not in self.visited:

-content = self._fetch_and_analyze(result.url)
+content = self._fetch_and_extract(result.url)

 self._take_notes(result.url, content)

-# Phase 3: Synthesize findings
+# Phase 3: Synthesize

 report = self._synthesize(question)

-logger.info(f"Research complete. {len(self.notes)} notes from {len(self.sources_visited)} sources")
+logger.info(f"Done. {len(self.notes)} notes from {len(self.visited)} sources")

 return report